Kvelertak

 The band's self-titled debut album was released in 2010 and sold more than 15,000 copies in Norway.
-The second album, Meir, was released in 2013, followed by Nattesferd in 2016 and Splid in 2020.
+The second album, Meir, was released in 2013, followed by Nattesferd in 2016, Splid in 2020 and Endling in 2023.
 Splid was the band's first album with Ivar Nikolaisen on lead vocals.

 History

 Formation and debut album (2007–2011)

-Kvelertak were formed in Stavanger, Norway, in 2007.
+Kvelertak were formed in Stavanger in 2007.
 A demo, Westcoast Holocaust, was self-released that year.
 The band released their debut album, Kvelertak, on 21 June 2010 via the Norwegian record label Indie Recordings, and on 15 March via The End Records in North America.
 The album was certified gold by IFPI in Norway for selling over 15,000 copies.

 In March 2011, Kvelertak were presented with two Spellemannprisen Awards, a prestigious Norwegian music award similar to the American Grammy Award—for Best Newcomer and Best Rock Band.
 The Kvelertak song "Mjød" was used as the end music for the film The Troll Hunter.